February Vacation Activities for Kids

 Audubon Society

-The Audubon Society of Rhode Island has plenty of opportunities for kids to go a little wild this week at their locations in and around the state, including the Audubon Nature Center and Aquarium in Bristol, Powder Mill Ledges Wildlife Refuge in Smithfield and Caratunk Wildlife Refuge in Seekonk, Mass.
-Every day during February vacation week the Nature Center and Aquarium will offer a nature craft table and nature story at 10 a.m. as well as animal interviews at 11 a.m. and 2:30 p.m.
-Special programs for children six and older will take place at 1 p.m., including sessions on birds, turtle races, a trail walk and owl pellet dissection.
-Powder Mill Ledges Wildlife Refuge will have special sessions on reptiles, owls and hawks, and Caratunk Wildlife Refuge will host reptile and owl meet-and-greets.
-Some programs require advance registration. asri.org
+The Audubon Society of Rhode Island has plenty of opportunities for kids to go a little wild this week at their locations in and around the state, including the Audubon Nature Center and Aquarium in Bristol, Powder Mill Ledges Wildlife Refuge in Smithfield and Caratunk Wildlife Refuge just over the border in Seekonk, Mass.
+Every day during February vacation week the Nature Center and Aquarium will offer a nature story at 10 a.m. as well as animal interviews at 11 a.m.
+Special programs for children six and older will take place at 1 p.m., including winter nature hikes, turtle races, touch tank opportunities and more.
+Meanwhile, Powder Mill Ledges Wildlife Refuge will have special sessions on raptors, reptiles and owls on Tuesday, Wednesday and Thursday, respectively.
+Note: Some programs require advance registration. asri.org

 Providence Children’s Museum